 Another issue is the fact that not all games are compatible with the service, a concept that is almost non-existent for console or gaming PC owners.
-Nvidia says it has over 1,000 titles going through the onboarding process, but Steam already has a catalog of more than 30,000.
+Even with an expanded catalog, GeForce Now’s library pales in comparison to Steam, which has more than 30,000 games available for purchase.
 Players who enjoy a wide variety of titles — both new and old — will find GeForce Now’s supported games library underwhelming.

 It’s difficult to give GeForce Now a ringing endorsement because of all the variables at play.
 What games do you like?
 What’s your internet speed?
 How much input lag can you tolerate?
 My time with the service was both frustrating and enlightening — and heavily dependent on internet quality.
 My recommendation is to try the service out yourself.
 The streaming quality doesn’t differ between the free and paid versions, so if your internet can handle the added stress then the paid version might be worth the investment.
 If not?
 Check back in a few years when the technology has inevitably improved.

 - Where to Find AirPods Pro on Sale